callum-hart/immutable-styles/docs/advancedConcepts/immutableMixins.md

 );
 ```

 The example above creates a mixin and assigns it to the variable `Button`.
-The `Button` variable can be included in JSX just like any other immutable ruleset:
+This `Button` variable can be included in JSX just like any other immutable ruleset:

 ```jsx
 <Button />
 ```

 The example above targets elements of type `button` that do not have a class.
-The target element will recieve the three declarations: `padding`, `border-radius` and `font-size` returned from the mixin.
+The target element will receive the three declarations: `padding`, `border-radius` and `font-size` returned from the mixin.

 A useful pattern is to namespace immutable mixins so they are easier to identify.
 The following mixin is exactly the same as the `Button` example above: